JoaoMKlGui/distributed_algorithms/README.md

 Here, the Cloud Build will utilize the `Dockerfile` to build an image and upload it to the Container Registry (gcr.io) with the name `gcr.io/neural-service-478119-k0/ds-node:latest`.

 ## Create static external IPs (NAT / public IP) for each region
-As our scripts require nodes to communicate between themselves, establishing a static IP for each VM is essential.
+As our project require nodes to communicate between themselves, establishing a static External IPs for each VM is essential.
 In order to so, run the commands below:
 ```bash
 gcloud compute addresses create node-us-static-ip --region=us-central1 --project=neural-service-478119-k0